proglang/ldgv/README.md

 # ldgv - Label dependent session types

-This reponsitory contains an implementation of a frontend (parser and type checker), as well as a backend (WIP) for LDGV.
+This repository contains an implementation of a frontend (parser and type checker) and a backend for LDGV.

 ## Requirements